 (D) A permit expiration date not to exceed 10 years from the date of issuance.

-(c) Permit issuance procedures: A new General ACDP requires public notice and opportunity for comment in accordance with OAR 340 division 209 for Category III permit actions.
-A reissued General ACDP or a modification to a General ACDP requires public notice and opportunity for comment in accordance with OAR 340 division 209 for Category II permit actions.
-All General ACDPs are on file and available for review at DEQ's headquarters.
+(c) Permit issuance public notice procedures: A new General ACDP requires public notice as a Category III permit action under OAR 340 division 209.
+A reissued General ACDP or a modification to a General ACDP requires public notice as a Category II permit action under OAR 340 division 209.

+(d) DEQ will retain all General ACDPs on file and make them available for public review at DEQ's headquarters.

 (2) Source assignment:

 (a) Application requirements.
-Any person requesting that a source be assigned to a General ACDP must submit a written application in accordance with OAR 340-216-0040 that includes the information in OAR 340-216-0040(1), specifies the General ACDP source category, and shows that the source qualifies for the General ACDP.
+Any person requesting that a source be assigned to a General ACDP must submit a written application under OAR 340-216-0040 that includes the information in OAR 340-216-0040(1), specifies the General ACDP source category, and shows that the source qualifies for the General ACDP.

 (b) Fees.
-Applicants must pay the fees set forth in Table 2 of OAR 340-216-0020.
-The fee class for each General ACDP is as follows:
+Applicants must pay the fees in OAR 340-216-8010 Table 2.
+The fee class for each General ACDP is Fee Class One unless otherwise specified as follows:

 (A) Hard chrome platers — Fee Class Three;